Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 Open the restrictions page, and click Undo.
 Most restrictions are removed instantly.
 In case something doesn't work as expected, try logging off Windows.
 Some extreme cases may require a reboot.

-Go to the restrictions page and click Tools and then Export.
-Settings are not exported or imported, only restrictions.
+Go to the restrictions page, save your restrictions to a profile and then click Export.
+Settings are not exported or imported, only profiles.

-Go to the restrictions page and click Tools and then Import.
+Go to the restrictions page and click Import.
 Select the file to be imported.
-Click Apply to activate imported restrictions.
+Your profiles will be imported.
+Load a profile by clicking on it and then click Apply to activate restrictions.

 First, activate sync from the control center.
 Once sync is enabled on all your installations, they will appear in the control center, after a few minutes.
 From this point, when you apply restrictions, or save settings, on any installation, the others will receive the same restrictions and settings.